 - For Everyone -- Unsworn Declarations (no notary requirement due to Covid)

 - For Candidates with No Committee and No Intention to Receive Contributions or Make Any Expenditures Over $250: Waiver of Expense Account Reporting.

 - There are detailed instructions at the end of the County forms.
 Procedural questions as to how to complete these forms can be directed to our office or to the County.
 Our phone number is 412-255-2122 and you can reach the County’s Elections Division at 412-350-4500..

 - If you end your campaign or are no longer a candidate, you are still required to submit filings for the reporting period during which you were a candidate.
 Please inform us that this will be your last report by either checking the box that states “Termination Report” or simply email firstname.lastname@example.org and let us know that you are no longer running.

-- Please note you can leave the field “Filer Identification Number” at the top of the form, as well as the "type of report" box, blank.
+- Please note that for our purposes, you can leave the field “Filer Identification Number” at the top of the form, as well as the "type of report" box, blank.